 Duplex ultrasound diagnoses and investigates:

 - Kidney artery disease

 How it's done

-The primary test for peripheral vascular disease is ultrasound.
-This is a Noninvasive and completely painless way for your doctor to assess the blood flow through important arteries.
-This procedure does not require the use of needles, dyes, radiation or anesthesia.
+Ultrasound is the primary test for peripheral vascular disease.
+This is a non-invasive and completely painless way for your doctor to assess the blood flow through important arteries.
+This procedure does not require the needles, dyes, radiation, or anesthesia.

-In the case of a carotid ultrasound, a sensor is placed on the side of your neck.
-In the case of a leg ultrasound, the probe is placed on the outside of your legs.
+In the case of a carotid ultrasound, our staff places a sensor is placed on the side of your neck.
+In the case of a leg ultrasound, we place the probe outside of your legs.
 Sound waves are then bounced off your blood vessels, creating a picture of the blood flowing through them and revealing any blockages.